QuSpin/QuSpin/sphinx/source/user_basis.rst

 * :math:`|0100\rangle \leftrightarrow 2`
 * :math:`|0001\rangle \leftrightarrow 8`

-*Note*: the `user_basis` allows the user to adopt their own convention **DOES IT REALLY**?.
+*Note*: the `user_basis` allows the user to adopt their own convention.
 For consistency, this tutorial follows the above QuSpin convention.

 Definition:
 .........